 Gr.
 6 Boys Tripleball and Gr.
 6 Girls Tripleball

-If there is student demand and volunteers capable of coaching Tier 2 Boys (Gr.
+Depending on student demand and volunteers capable of coaching Tier 2 Boys (Gr.
 7-8) and Tier 2 Girls (Gr.
 7-8).
 This would be for students to have a chance at being selected who did not make Varsity or JV from Gr.
 7-8.

 Track and Field

 Tryouts: There will be tryouts.
 Students can participate in up to 3 events plus a relay.
 We can only have 3 students in each event per grade and gender.
+Events will be 100m, 200m, 400m, 800m, 1200m, running long jump, softball throw, and 3kg shot put.

-Equipment: You will need a solid pair of black shorts of your choosing to wear with the provided jersey top to match our school colours of purple, gold, white and black.
+Equipment: You will need a solid pair of black shorts of your choosing to wear with the provided jersey to match our school colours of purple, gold, white and black.
 Wear a pair of shoes that are safe for running and any additional comfortable clothing you want.
 The jersey provided is to be returned at the end of the season.

 Practices and Meet: